-- 8.1 Risk-based Approach - 8.1.1 LBPL shall apply a Risk Based Approach (RBA) for mitigation and management of the identified risk and shall have policies approved by their senior management, controls and procedures in this regard.
-Further, LBPL shall monitor the implementation of the controls and enhance them if necessary. - 8.1.2 It is generally recognized that certain clients may be of a higher or lower risk category depending on the circumstances such as the client's background, typeof business relationship or transaction etc. As such, the LBPL shall apply each of the client due diligence measures on a risk sensitive basis.
-The basic principle enshrined in this approach is that the LBPL shall adopt an enhanced client due diligence processfor higher risk categories of clients.
+- 10.1.2 It is generally recognized that certain clients may be of a higher or lower risk category depending on the circumstances such as the client's background, type of business relationship or transaction etc. As such, the LBPL shall apply each of the client due diligence measures on a risk sensitive basis.
+The basic principle enshrined in this approach is that the LBPL shall adopt an enhanced client due diligence process for higher risk categories of clients.
 Conversely, a simplified client due diligence process may be adopted for lower risk categories of clients.
-In line with the risk-based approach, the type and amount of identification information and documents that LBPL shall obtain necessarily depend on the risk category of a particular client. - 8.1.3 Further, low risk provisions shall not apply when there are suspicions of ML/FT or when other factors give rise to a belief that the customer does not in fact pose a low risk.
+In line with the risk- based approach, the type and amount of identification information and documents that LBPL shall obtain necessarily depend on the risk category of a particular client. - 10.1.3 Further, low risk provisions shall not apply when there are suspicions of ML/FT or when other factors give rise to a belief that the customer does not in fact pose a low risk.

-8.2 Risk Assessment
+10.2 Risk Assessment